-Any rider who anticipates the start will be required to carry out the Ride through procedure described under Art.
+Any rider who anticipates the start will be required to carry out 2x Long Lap Penalty. the Ride through procedure described under Art.
 1.16.
+The two Long Lap must be completed within 5 laps of the rider receiving notification of the penalty.
+Other penalties may be imposed.